Frank B. Wilderson III

-Frank B. Wilderson III (born April 11, 1956) is an American writer, dramatist, filmmaker and critic.
-He is a full professor of drama and African American studies at the University of California, Irvine.
+Frank Benjamin Wilderson III (born April 11, 1956) is an American writer, dramatist, filmmaker and critic.
+He is Chancellor's Professor of African American studies at the University of California, Irvine.
 He received his BA in government and philosophy from Dartmouth College, his Master of Fine Arts from Columbia University and his PhD in rhetoric and film studies from the University of California, Berkeley.

 Life

-Wilderson was born in New Orleans, and grew up in Ann Arbor, Michigan and Minneapolis, Minnesota during the U.S. civil rights movement in the 1960s and 1970s.
+Wilderson was born in New Orleans, and grew up in a Catholic family in Ann Arbor, Michigan, and Minneapolis, Minnesota, during the U.S. civil rights movement in the 1960s and 1970s.
 In his youth, Wilderson lived around or near colleges or universities as his father was a university professor.
 He began engaging in activism at a young age.
 In middle school in Chicago, where his family lived when his father was on sabbatical, he organized a civil disobedience campaign to make the Pledge of Allegiance non-mandatory at his school.

 When Wilderson's family moved to Berkeley, California he joined the civil rights riots there.
 Student activists and intellectuals were regulars in his parents' home throughout his early life, and his family was supportive of the Black Panthers.

-In a Fall 2020 Dartmouth Alumni Magazine interview, Wilderson states “I came from a Minneapolis high school that was dedicated to revolution while most of the people at Dartmouth were dedicated to the upper classes in some way.”
+In a Fall 2020 Dartmouth Alumni Magazine interview, Wilderson states: "I came from a Minneapolis high school (Marshall-University High School, Minneapolis) that was dedicated to revolution while most of the people at Dartmouth were dedicated to the upper classes in some way."

 Wilderson moved across the country to study European Philosophy and Comparative Government at Dartmouth College in September 1974 to begin his undergraduate education.
 Wilderson's sister Fawn Wilderson-Legos also attended the school.
 He continued to organize protests and engage in civil disobedience while in university and was suspended for two years after being arrested in relation to a protest against the poor conditions of immigrant construction workers there.
-While suspended, Wilderson worked as a labourer, freelance writer, and garbage man, hitchhiking around the U.S.
+While suspended, Wilderson worked as a laborer, freelance writer, and garbage man, hitchhiking around the U.S.

-Back at Dartmouth, he participated in work at the Afro-American Society house there, was president of the Black Student Union, and a member of the historically black fraternity Alpha Phi Alpha.
-At Dartmouth, Wilderson also played football for the first two seasons he was there, in the position of outside linebacker.
+Back at Dartmouth, he participated in work at the Afro-American Society house, and was president of the Black Student Union.
+Wilderson also played football for the first two seasons he was there, in the position of outside linebacker.

 After graduating, he worked for several years as a stockbroker in Minneapolis until returning to school to get an MFA in creative writing at Columbia University.